emhavis/multipool/README.md

-# multipool
+# ai-project
-AI Model for multipool
+AI Project for checkmedsos